 Healthiest Countries in the World in 2023

-The Bloomberg Global Health Index ranks 169 of the world’s healthiest and unhealthiest countries based on all of these factors as well as additional ones, such as life expectancy, malnutrition, and causes of death, as well as health risks like smoking, high blood pressure, and obesity.
+The Bloomberg Global Health Index ranks 169 of the world’s healthiest and unhealthiest countries based on a range of factors.
 Each nation is rated out of a maximum score of 100 using a variety of parameters.

 In this article, we look at the list of the healthiest countries in the world to see which one is leading the pack and, what they are doing well.